Skip to content

 Avoid kill -9

-kill -9 causes unclean shutdown, requiring full log recovery on restart and potentially causing under-replication.
+kill -9 causes unclean shutdown, requiring full log recovery.

 High Availability Settings